nicolabs/nicolabs.net/_preposts/2020-03-26-Docker-on-raspberry-pi-3-4.md

 This is risky as it may not be stable and many applications / libraries may not work yet.
 Docker would probably work since it mainly needs the kernel but that might mean running applications only as Docker containers, which is sometimes a lot of work...

+## Multi-arch images

+It is possible to build images for several architectures with *Docker Desktop*, which is bundled with OS-dependent hypervisors and LinuxKit, which can run binaries of any supported architectures.

+Unfortunately, *Docker Desktop* is only available for Mac OS and Windows, not for Ubuntu...
+But [it can be enabled](https://github.com/docker/buildx) :

+> buildx comes bundled with Docker CE starting with 19.03, but requires experimental mode to be enabled on the Docker CLI.
+To enable it, "experimental": "enabled" can be added to the CLI configuration file ~/.docker/config.json.
+An alternative is to set the DOCKER_CLI_EXPERIMENTAL=enabled environment variable.

 ## References